erfianugrah/video-resizer/docs/configuration/path-pattern-troubleshooting.md

 This guide addresses common issues with path pattern matching in the video-resizer and provides strategies for debugging and resolving them.

+> **Note**: For a comprehensive understanding of the path pattern matching system, see the [Path Pattern Matching System](./path-pattern-matching.md) documentation.

 ## Common Issues

 ### 1. Path Patterns Not Matching